 12. Set a Good Example

 In organizations where policies are not as clear, employees copy what they see their managers are doing.
 While they might not encourage going on overtime, team members might be discouraged leaving the office much earlier than their superiors.
 These employees might also feel compelled to stay longer to work or discuss their projects with their bosses.

 Beyond setting the right overtime policies and making expectations clearer, executives also need to be good role models.
-This means, no emails after work hours and discouraging employees to even checking their email accounts.
+This means, no emails after work hours and discouraging employees from even checking their email accounts.

 Working smarter benefits everyone, with employees being clearly able to differentiate their work and personal lives and managers benefitting from top performance and team efficiency.
 This also reduces levels of stress for everyone and increases employee motivation.

 The key is to start from the beginning, meaning finding the right people and implementing proper overtime policies so that teams have the skills they need.

 The great thing is, most of these steps will not cost your organization in terms of financial input.
 Instead, company culture and the right policies are the biggest pieces of the puzzle.

 When the business values and demonstrates high-performance output, the rest of the team falls in line as well.
 This paves the way for the company to succeed, even in the most difficult times.